 We independently review all recommendations.
 Purchases made through our links may earn us an affiliate commission.
 Here’s how it works.

 Color e-readers dominate manga and comic reading in 2026.
-The Kindle Colorsoft leads for casual readers at $279.99, while the Kobo Libra Colour offers the best value at $229.99.
+The Kindle Colorsoft leads for casual readers at Price not available, while the Kobo Libra Colour offers the best value at Price not available.
 For serious collectors, the BOOX Tab Ultra C Pro’s 10.3-inch screen and Android access justify its $599 price.
 If you’re planning to upgrade your setup, don’t miss our guide to must-have e-reader accessories.

 Quick Comparison